tajmone/Alan3-Italian/demo/README.md

 For practical reasons all contents of this document will be in Italian language.

-> __NOTA__ — Al momento,i contenuti di questa cartella sono in fase di riorganizzazione.
+> __NOTA__ — Al momento, i contenuti di questa cartella sono in fase di riorganizzazione.
+I file sono vecchi ed obsoleti e vanno rivisiti da cima a fondo!

 -----